Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-TL;DR: With more than 60 Christmas movies and specials lined up for December, there’s no doubt Lifetime is the leader when it comes to holiday romance.
+TL;DR: With more than 60 Christmas movies and Christmas specials lined up for December, there’s no doubt Lifetime is the leader when it comes to holiday romance.
 We’ve listed the 12 best romantic Christmas movies for couples who want to cuddle up underneath the mistletoe this holiday season.

 Single and looking for holiday romance?
 Our experts’ #1 choice is Match.com, with its large user base, cool features, free trial, high success rate, and more.